baludoddi/gatsby-starter-netlify-cms/src/pages/index.md

     phone number at a very low cost with great features.

-    Primity add 24X7 call answering to your phone to give callers your location, business hours, web site and/or review link, voice mail or forward to a live person.
+    Primity will add 24X7 call answering to your phone to give callers your location, business hours, web site and/or review link, voice mail or forward to a live person (if your call schedule indicate you are open) .

     Primity work s with your current land line or mobile phone.
 All setup,